-The families living on these new housing estates were not well off, but they would certainly not have been classed as the very poor of the book Round about a pound a week.
+The families living on these then-modern housing estates were not well off, but they would certainly not have been classed as the very poor of the book Round about a pound a week.
 They were, after all, living in new, state-of-the art housing.
 They had front and back gardens and lavatories that flushed - quite something for the period!

 These men must have been bringing in more than the 'pound a week' reference point for the very poor in the above mentioned book.
 It was probably between 25 and 30 shillings a week.

 In clear contrast to the poor described in the book, there was money for children to go to 'Saturday morning pictures' (the children's cinema) although not for school holidays away.
 Also unlike the poor described in the book, families did not go hungry.
 Food was wholesome and freshly prepared from basic ingredients although the variety was limited.
 Shops were nearby, as was the local and relatively new Silver Street School.
 Children were adequately clothed, although as often as not with mended hand-me-downs or home-made clothes which were so much the norm as to be of no significance.
 Everyone was 'shod', ie no-one went barefoot.

 The womenfolk took a pride in how they kept their houses and - indeed - also the length of pavement outside their houses.
 They worked hard with no paid help.

 So much is generally true of the residents on the estate, but if you are interested in my mother's family particularly, as it is her written recollections that form the basis of this site, there is a dedicated page on them.